xgrommx/rx-book/content/getting_started_with_rxjs/creating_and_querying_observable_sequences/error_handling.md

 ## Retrying Sequences ##

 When catching errors isn't enough and we want to retry our logic, we can do so with `retry` or `retryWhen` operators.
-With the `retry` operator, we can try a certain operation a number of times before an error is thrown.
+With the `retry` operator, we can try a certain operation a number of times after an error is thrown.
 This is useful when you need to get data from a resource which may have intermittent failures due to load or any other issue.

 Let's take a look at a simple example of trying to get some data from a URL and giving up after three tries.